GIMP from Source

 For those who want to check the progress towards the next stable release, and who want to help the developers by testing the code and reporting bugs.
 The development version contains more features than the stable version but it may crash from time to time so be sure to save your work often.
 If you are using this version, it is a good idea to subscribe to some of the GIMP mailing lists (gimp-user or gimp-developer) so that you can follow the discussions about new features and known bugs.

-Subversion repository
+Git repository

 This is for those who want to live on the bleeding edge.
 This will give you the latest version of the source code with the latest features, but also with the latest bugs (eeek!).
-The repository contains several versions of the code called "branches" so you can fetch the latest version ("trunk") or a stable version from a maintenance branch.
-If you intend to contribute to the development of GIMP, then you should try using Subversion.
-As the code is constantly evolving and features are added (or removed) every day, you should have a look at the developers' site and subscribe to the gimp-developer mailing list if you compile the code from SVN.
+The repository contains several versions of the code called “branches” so you can fetch the latest version (“trunk”) or a stable version from a maintenance branch.
+If you intend to contribute to the development of GIMP, then you should try using Git.
+As the code is constantly evolving and features are added (or removed) every day, you should have a look at the developers’ site and subscribe to the gimp-developer mailing list if you compile the code from Git.

 GIMP Source Code